d48/mytestimony/README.md

 ## Todo
 - Start rolling out mocha tests
+  * hook in zombie.js or phantom.js to mock in DOM
 - Integrate `jsdoc3` lib and throw in `doc` directory.
 To build on every post-commit or set up watch on changes to .js file
   * Start looking into grunt for build/deploy scripts
 - Throw up instance on aws (Amazon Web Services)